 I-Bonds are particularly interesting because not only do they pay regular interest, but they also make periodic additions to your principal to cover inflation.
 The adjustments are based on upward changes in the Consumer Price Index (CPI).
 You can earn interest tax-deferred while owning them and tax-free if used for higher education.

 6. Open a Taxable Account

 You can also invest in a variety of brokerage accounts.
 With $1,000 your investment options will still be limited, but opening an account is an excellent way to start.
 And there are plenty of options if you choose to go this route.

-With TD Ameritrade you can open an account with no minimum balance.
-Stock trades are $9.99 per trade with TD Ameritrade.
+With Ally Invest you can open an account with no minimum balance.
+Stock trades are $4.95 per trade with Ally Invest.

 7. Open A Bank CD

-If putting your money into investments that have risk of principal is something you’re not comfortable with, you can always opt to keep your money in your bank.
+If putting your money into investments that risk losing the principal is something you’re not comfortable with, you can always opt to keep your money in your bank.
 Though right now the returns are small, they’re the best places to start building a nest egg.
 If nothing else, you’ll never lose money on the investments you make.

 Beginning an investment portfolio is a major step, whether it’s with a million dollars or just starting $1,000.
 That first step is getting started, even if it involves a relatively small amount money.
 Once you start the investment process, the combination of regular contributions plus investment returns will ensure a prosperous future.

 You don’t need to wait until you have many thousands of dollars before taking the first step.
 Use these options to get started investing with as little as $1,000 today.